Support for doctoral researchers who teach

 - Starting to Teach — induction sessions for doctoral teachers which establish a foundation for teaching students and supporting their learning.

 - Beyond Starting to Teach — held throughout the academic year, these themed sessions build on the Starting to Teach training to enhance teaching excellence.

 - CREATE (Cultivating Research and Teaching Excellence) — a specially tailored programme for doctoral teachers that helps them engage with and gain recognition for their practice.

 Held as part of the programme of activities held in the PGR Hub, these relaxed, informal sessions are a chance for doctoral researchers to network with and learn from their peers — and to find out more about the development opportunities and support on offer across the University.

-Forthcoming TA Talks sessions are advertised in the BDC Bulletin.
+Forthcoming TA Talks sessions are advertised on our Talks for Teaching Assistants page.

 Doctoral Teacher Symposium

 Held annually during the summer, this day-long Bristol Doctoral College event is an opportunity for doctoral teachers to meet their peers, share best practice and discuss the main opportunities and challenges they face — whatever faculty they’re in or stage they’re at in their research degree.

 This year's symposium, which will focus on self-care and support, will be held at M Shed on Wednesday 10 July.
 To join us for this free event, book your place now on Eventbrite.